Aquaj/adventofcode-template/README.md

 NOTE: the output of test runs is colorized green or red according to the success or failure of the comparison, if this is an issue check [Colors and formatting](#colors-and-formatting) to disable it.

+## Clipboard access

+When you run the file with the `--copy <1 or 2>` flag, the lib will copy the result of the specified part into your clipboard, to make it easier for you to fill it on AoC.

 ## Utility methods